October 24th 2019

 The Board of Directors in Azelio AB (publ) (“Azelio” or the “Company”) today announces its intention to resolve on a partly guaranteed rights issue of up to approximately SEK 350 million (the “Rights Issue”).
-An Extra General Meeting is proposed to resolve to, among other things, authorize the Board of Directors to resolve on a rights issue.
+An Extra General Meeting is proposed to resolve to, among other things, authorise the Board of Directors to resolve on a rights issue.
 The Extra General Meeting will be held on 26 November 2019 and the notice will be announced through a separate press release.
-The net proceeds from the Rights Issue will be used to finance the Company’s ongoing operations and the commercialization of its Thermal Energy Storage (TES) and Stirling based electricity production technology.
+The net proceeds from the Rights Issue will be used to finance the Company’s ongoing operations and the commercialisation of its Thermal Energy Storage (TES) and Stirling based electricity production technology.

 Background and reasons